ringbuffer-org/sound_synthesis_introduction/posts/Processed_Recording/sampling-introduction.rst

 **Linn Drum**

 The *Linn Drum* (1982) represents a milestone in digital sampling.
 Using 8 bit technique, it offers a fixed set of drum samples with a very recognisable sound.
 It can be found in most 1980s pop productions in the charts.

 .. youtube:: djV11Xbc914
-	     :width: 500
+  :width: 40%
+  :align: center

 .. youtube:: 7S8vbkTOWnQ
-	     :width: 500
+  :width: 40%
+  :align: center

 -----

 **Akai MPC60 & E-mu SP-1200**

 These were the first affordable devices which allowed the use of custom samples.
 They are essential instruments for the development of Rap music.
 The workflow of these Desktop devices allowed the sampling of vinyl for a use in new rhythmic structures.
 Albums like *It Takes a Nation of Millions to Hold Us Back* (1988) by Public Enemy rely on this technique as the main sound source (Evans, 2010).

 .. youtube:: RCPSrHBNRIg
-	     :width: 500
+  :width: 40%
+  :align: center

 -----